syncfusion-content/maui-docs/MAUI/Maps/tile-layer.md

 ## Adding Bing maps

 An additional step is required for the Bing maps.
 The format of the required URL varies from the other tile services.
 Hence, we have added a top-level `GetTileUrl` method which returns the URL in the required format.
 The subscription key is needed for bing maps.
-You can create an API key by following the steps mentioned in this [`link`](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) and append this key to the bing map url before pass it to the `GetTileUrl` method.
+You can create an API key by following the steps mentioned in this [`link`](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) and append this key to the bing map URL before passing it to the `GetTileUrl` method.
 You can use the URL returned from this method to pass it to the `UrlTemplate` property.

 Some of the providers provide different map types.
-For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the `UrlTemplate` itself as shown in the below example.
-You can check the official websites of the tile providers to know about the available types and the code for it.
+For example, Bing Maps provide map types like Road, Aerial, AerialWithLabels etc. These types too can be passed in the `UrlTemplate` itself, as shown in the following example.
+You can check the official websites of the tile providers to know about the available types and the code for them.

 {% highlight c# %}